 - Reference the cross-listed course of the other department in the Dates, Restrictions, Comments column.

-- If undergraduate courses are cross-listed to graduate courses, and no specific dates are provided, the undergraduate term dates and exam period are used.
+- If undergraduate courses are cross-listed to graduate courses, the undergraduate term dates and exam period are used.

 - Department chairs cross-listing courses should discuss arrangements with each other prior to submission.

 - Both chairs should submit their individual courses including section capacity and global capacity of the cross-listed pair.